 Other factors.
-Chen et al. (2005) have found that highly cohesive groups are more likely to exhibit high levels of OCB.
-Shapiro et al. (2004) have found that individuals who are team oriented engage in more citizenship behaviors.
+Chen, Lam, Schaubroeck and Naumann (2002) have found that high cohesiveness groups are more likely to exhibit high levels of OCB.
+Shapiro, Kessler and Purcell (2004) have found that individuals who are team oriented engage in more citizenship behaviors.

-As per Bolino and Turnley (2003), the findings of several studies indicate that TL is especially relevant in eliciting employee citizenship behaviors.
+As per Bolino and Turnley (2003), the findings of several studies indicate that transformational leadership is especially relevant in eliciting employee citizenship behaviors.
 That is, employees who work for transformational leaders are frequently motivated to go beyond the call of duty for the benefit of their organization.

-According to Paine and Organ (2000), factors affecting OCB are organizational structure, power distance, cultural group norms, nature of work, collective contextual factors, and the level of commitment.
+According to Paine and Organ (2000), factors affecting OCB are organizational structure; power distance; cultural group norms; nature of work; collective contextual factors and the level of commitment.
 A rigid mechanistic structure might constrain spontaneous, extra-role behavior while the more open organic structures actually foster initiatives beyond job descriptions.
-Power distance influences the perception of OCB as well as whether other employees are inclined towards demonstrating OCB.
+Power distance influences the perception of OCB, as well as whether other employees are inclined towards demonstrating OCB.

-Relating TL and Followers' OCB
+Relating Transformational Leadership and Followers' OCB

-As per Paine and Organ (2000), human resource managers can play a critical role in encouraging OCB by designing perceivably effective appraisal systems that are equitable by carefully making management development programs, establishing fair compensation systems, and designing jobs towards increased employee satisfaction and commitment.
-Bolino and Turnley (2003) have found that firms may be able to elicit more citizenship in their organizations by establishing (a) formal human resource management practices that emphasize good citizenship and (b) informal systems that encourage good citizenship.
-The formal human resource management practices would be recruitment and selection, training and development, performance appraisal, and compensation/ benefits.
+As per Paine and Organ (2000), HR managers can play a critical role in encouraging OCB by designing perceivably effective appraisal systems that are equitable, by carefully making management development programs, establishing fair compensation systems and designing jobs towards increased employee satisfaction and commitment.
+Bolino and Turnley (2003) have found that firms may be able to elicit more citizenship in their organizations by establishing (1) formal HRM practices that emphasize good citizenship, and (2) informal systems that encourage good citizenship.
+The formal HRM practices would be recruitment and selection, training and development, performance appraisal and compensation/ benefits.
 Similarly, firms may elicit more OCB from the followers of transformational leaders.

-Having bright, talented people is necessary but not sufficient to facilitate effectively the creating, sharing, and exploiting of knowledge.
+Having bright, talented people is necessary, but not sufficient to facilitate effectively the creating, sharing, and exploiting of knowledge.
 According to Bryant (2003), transformational leaders inspire workers on to higher levels of innovation and effectiveness.
-Transformational leaders with EI create an atmosphere conducive to knowledge creation, sharing, and exploration.
-Employees are much more productive when they have the freedom to create new ideas, share those ideas with coworkers, and test out their new ideas.
-Through charisma, encouraging intellectual development, and paying individual attention to workers, transformational leaders motivate their workers to create and share knowledge.
+Transformational leaders with EI, create an atmosphere conducive to knowledge creation, sharing and exploration.
+Employees are much more productive when they have the freedom to create new ideas, share those ideas with co-workers, and test out their new ideas.
+Specially, through charisma, encouraging intellectual development and by paying individual attention to workers, transformational leaders motivate their workers to create and share knowledge.
 Also, by clearly articulating a challenging vision and strategic goals for the organization, transformational leaders attract talented individuals and are able to generate higher levels of innovation from all workers.

-EI is an underlying competency of transformational leaders (Palmer et al., 2001).
+EI is an underlying competency of transformational leaders (Palmer, Walls, Burgess & Stough 2001).
 Abraham (2004) found that EI interacts with organizational climate to influence performance.
-The traits of EI (social skills, conscientiousness, reliability, and integrity) promote trust which in turn may build cohesiveness among the members of the work groups.
-The EI traits of emotional honesty, self-confidence, and emotional resilience promote superior performance and increased OCBs.
+The traits of EI - social skills, conscientiousness, reliability and integrity, promote trust, which in turn may build cohesiveness among the members of the work groups.
+The El traits of emotional honesty, self-confidence and emotional resilience promote superior performance and increased OCBs.

-Transformational leaders provide intellectual stimulation and challenging jobs to their followers (Kark & Shamir, 2002) who experience greater job satisfaction.
-Through individualized consideration, inspirational motivation, and exemplification, these leaders build trust and may increase the level of intrinsic motivation and willingness for extra role behavior.
-Therefore, one can hypothesize the following:
+Transformational leaders provide intellectual stimulation and challenging jobs to their followers (Kark & Shamir, 2002), who experience greater job satisfaction.
+Through individualized consideration, inspirational motivation and exemplification, these leaders build trust and may thus increase the level of intrinsic motivation and willingness for extra role behavior.
+Therefore, we can hypothesize the following: